sapnaa-rawat/Attendance-system/README.md

 ## Mark Attendance

-Mark user's attendance for a given date.
+Mark/update user attendance for a given date.
+Multiple user data can be sent at once.
+Data is given as an array of objects.

 **Route Path**
 `POST@ /markattendance`